About being a guarantor

-Arrears are unusual as we always carry out affordability checks with both borrowers and guarantors before we can approve a loan.
+To check that loan payments can be met we always carry out affordability checks, with both borrowers and guarantors, before we approve a loan.
 We understand that people may have run into financial difficulties in the past, so we don’t judge applications solely on credit scores.
 That said, we won’t approve guarantor loans if the applicant has been recently declared bankrupt or is currently in an Individual Voluntary Agreement(IVA) or Debt Management Plan (DMP).

 As a guarantor, you will need to be prepared for the unlikely worst-case scenario that is having to pay off the entirety of the loan on behalf of the borrower.
 We will always try to bring loan accounts out of arrears by speaking to the borrower first, but if we can’t, we’ll get in touch with you.

 When we’ll need you: